Qasim-Rokeeb/React-Counter-App/README.md

-# Day 2 - React Counter App
+# Day 2 - React Counter App ➕➖

 This is Day 2 of my 30-Day React Relearning Journey.
-Today’s focus was learning about **React state** using the `useState` hook and handling button events to update the UI.
+The focus of this project is to:

+- Understand and implement React's `useState` hook
+- Handle user interactions through event listeners (`onClick`)
+- Build a responsive and interactive Counter App
+- Enhance UI with Tailwind CSS and Framer Motion animations

 ---

 ## 🚀 What I Learned

-✅ How to manage component state with `useState`
+✅ How to manage component state using `useState`
-✅ How React re-renders components when state changes
+✅ How to update the UI reactively based on state changes
-✅ How to handle events like `onClick`
+✅ Handling events like `onClick` in React components
-✅ How to use Framer Motion for interactive button animations
+✅ Creating animated UI elements with Framer Motion
-✅ How to combine Tailwind CSS with React for clean UI
+✅ Combining Tailwind CSS with React for a responsive layout

 ---

-## 📦 Features

-- A visible counter
-- "Increment" and "Reset" buttons
-- Smooth button scaling with Framer Motion

----

 ## 🧠 Tech Stack

 - React (JavaScript)
+- Vite
 - Tailwind CSS
 - Framer Motion